tunakasif/latex-ci-template/README.md

 # LaTeX-CI Template

 Template for writing CI enabled LaTeX documents.
-State of the LaTeX project is saved along with the current state's PDF output as release assets, according to the version number provided with a [git-tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+According to the version number provided with a [git-tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging), state of the LaTeX project and its PDF output are saved as release assets.

 ## Usage